Professor Emerita, Department of Anthropology and Institute of African Studies

 - Ethnographic methods

-In the past several years, I have written a series of articles on museums, exhibition design and ethnographic exhibits; on photographic display in Kenya; and on global circulation of images of the Wodaabe people of Niger.
+In the past several years, I have written a series of articles on museums, exhibition design and ethnographic exhibits; on photographic display in Kenya and digital photographic practice; and on global circulation of images of the Wodaabe people of Niger.
 They have been presented at international conferences and published in edited collections and in journals including African Arts and Kronos.